WenjinTao/RoboND-Kinematics-Project/project_writeup.md

 - Got this error {`Received 0 eef-poses from the plan No valid poses received`} once and failed that cycle.
 I think it came from the eef-poses sender.

+Here's a figure to show the result, it missed 1 cylinder out of 10 because of the above error.

+![][result]